Dee-Olulo/Predicting-Covid-Cases-in-Mexico/README.md

 b.
 Data Preprocessing: This step involves handling missing values, encoding categorical variables, and scaling numerical features.

 c.
-Model Selection and Training: Compare various classification algorithms, such as logistic regression, decision trees, and random forests, to select the most suitable model for predicting customer churn.
+Model Selection and Training: Compare various classification algorithms, such as logistic regression, decision trees, and random forests, to select the most suitable model for predicting covid cases.

 d.
 Model Evaluation: We will assess the performance of the trained model using appropriate evaluation metrics, including accuracy, precision, recall, and F1-score.